List of Spider-Man and His Amazing Friends characters: Bobby Drake/Iceman

 In the animated series Spider-Man and His Amazing Friends, Iceman is voiced by Frank Welker.
 In a few episodes, he appears with his and Firestar's former teammates, the X-Men.
-In the episode Vengeance Of Loki, he's revealed to be a government agent; his codename is "Windchill Factor Zero".
-In Mission: Save The Guardstar his younger half-sister, Aurora Dante (Lightwave), was introduced.
+In the episode "Vengeance Of Loki", he's revealed to be a government agent; his codename is "Windchill Factor Zero".
+In "Mission: Save The Guardstar" his younger half-sister, Aurora Dante (Lightwave), was introduced.
 One entire episode was devoted to Iceman's origin story.
 Throughout the series, Iceman has a romantic infatuation with Firestar.
-In "Spidey Meets the Girl from Tomorrow" it is revealed that Iceman is a Pisces.

 Angelica Jones/Firestar

 Firestar was originally created for the animated series Spider-Man and His Amazing Friends.
 The creators had originally wanted to use the Human Torch, but the rights to the character were tied up.
 Kathy Garver provided her voice.

 In the series, Firestar (whose pre-production names included Heatwave, Starblaze, and Firefly) is identified as being a former member of the X-Men, along with Iceman, with whom she occasionally appears to have a playful flirtation and sometimes dates.
 At times she dates Peter Parker (Spider-Man) as well, resulting in a relaxed love triangle of sorts (though Iceman states that, despite his feelings for Firestar, "fire and ice don't really mix").
 Firestar also has a one-episode romance with Sunfire.

 The animated series and the one-shot Spider-Man and His Amazing Friends comic book (which adapted an episode for print) are not considered part of standard Marvel Universe continuity.
 However, a recent one-shot comic, Spider-Man Family: Amazing Friends (August 2006), features an in-continuity story, "Opposites Attack!", in which the three superheroes work as a short-lived team.
 This story takes place shortly after up-and-coming hero Firestar becomes a founding member of the New Warriors.

-In "Spidey Meets the Girl from Tomorrow" it is revealed that Firestar is a Sagittarius.

 Supporting characters

 Black Knight

-The medieval Black Knight appeared in the "Knights & Demons" episode of Spider-Man and His Amazing Friends, scripted by Don Glut.
+The medieval Black Knight appeared in the episode "Knights & Demons", scripted by Don Glut.
 Dane Whitman was also to appear, but was rejected to avoid confusion.

 Captain America

-He appeared in two episodes, "7 Little Superheroes" and "Pawns of the Kingpin", where he was voiced by George DiCenzo.
+Captain America appeared in two episodes, "7 Little Superheroes" and "Pawns of the Kingpin", where he was voiced by George DiCenzo.

 Daredevil

-Daredevil makes his first animated television appearance in the Spider-Man and His Amazing Friends episode, "Attack of the Arachnoid", voiced by Frank Welker.
+Daredevil makes his first animated television appearance in the episode "Attack of the Arachnoid", voiced by Frank Welker.

 Hulk

-Bruce Banner and the Hulk appeared in the Spider-Man and His Amazing Friends episode "Spidey Goes Hollywood", voiced by Peter Cullen.
-The Spider-Friends encountered Bruce Banner and had Sam Blockbuster give him a job on the Spider-Man movie.
-When Mysterio unleashes a robot Hulk in one of the scenes, Bruce Banner turns into the Hulk and fights the robot Hulk and destroys it.
+Bruce Banner and the Hulk appear in the episode "Spidey Goes Hollywood", voiced by Peter Cullen.
+The Spider-Friends encountered Banner and had Sam Blockbuster give him a job on the Spider-Man movie.
+When Mysterio unleashes a robot Hulk in one of the scenes, Banner turns into the Hulk and fights the robot Hulk and destroys it.